 Excursions from San Francisco

 Muir Woods – An easy journey from San Francisco, Muir Woods boasts of some of the oldest redwood trees in the region.
 The park is best visited in late afternoon when the sun’s rays pierces through the thick forest canopy, creating an ethereal feel.
-Admission: $10 per adult / Opening hours: 8:00 to 20:00 daily
+You can book a combined half-day tour with Sausalito here.
+Admission: $15 per adult / Opening hours: 8:00 to 20:00 daily

 Gilroy Outlets – Shopping addicts can easily spend an entire day here shopping for bargains.
 You’ll find many branded items at a much cheaper price compared to high street boutiques.
 You’ll need a car to get here.